 Fund Balance Flow Assumption - When an expenditure is incurred for purposes for which both restricted and unrestricted (committed, assigned or unassigned) resources are available, it is the County's general policy to use restricted resources first.
-When expenditures are incurred for purposes for which unrestricted (committed, assigned or unassigned) resources are available, it is the County's general policy to spend committed resources first, followed by assigned amounts, and then unassigned amounts.
+When expenditures are incurred for purposes for which unrestricted (committed, assigned or unassigned) resources are available, and amounts in any of these unrestricted classifications could be used, it is the County's general policy to spend committed resources first, followed by assigned amounts, and then unassigned amounts.